Terminal de Transportación Pública Carlos Garay: Architecture

 The terminal has a footprint of 8,563 square meters and was made possible, in part, through funds from the Urban Mass Transportation Administration.
 The building is constructed of huge steel-reinforced concrete trusses.
 The structure has space for 425 vehicles.
 The site now occupied by this terminal was the site of the city's first cemetery in the 1700s, and Calle Union street was known as "La Calle del Cementerio" (Cemetery Street).
 In 1842, as the town grew and for health reasons (in times of heavy rains, cadavers would float up to the surface), a new cemetery was built much further away from the center of town, which is today (2018) known as Panteon Nacional Roman Baldorioty de Castro.

 Name

-The terminal was named after Carlos J. Garay Villamil, an iconic cochero from Ponce, who for decades provided tourists and sweethearts with lovely horse-drawn rides around the city.
+The terminal was named after Carlos J. Garay Villamil, a cochero from Ponce, who for decades provided tourists with horse-drawn rides around the city.

 Bus service

 Local buses stop at the terminal but do not enter it, as the interior of the terminal was not designed for bus service.
 SITRAS buses stop on Calle Vives on the southern perimeter of the terminal.